cschweda/markov-tweet-generator/README.md

 Node wrapper for [https://github.com/jaxgeller/libmarkov](https://github.com/jaxgeller/libmarkov).

-This will generate a tweet-sized sequence of Markov sentences from a large text.
-You can include any number of texts, and the program will randomly select a single one.
+This will generate a tweet-sized sequence of Markov sentences from any large text file.
+You can include any number of texts.
+The application will randomly select one and then generate a sentence sequence.

-Please refer to the configuration options below for more information.

 I've included _Moby Dick_ and _Alice in Wonderland_ as samples.
 The texts are taken from [Project Gutenberg](http://www.gutenberg.org/).
 I removed the copyright headers and licensing footers, but all the rights and restrictions of a Gutenberg book still apply.